-Before joining Columbia, I was a member of the European Organization for Nuclear Research (CERN).
-I contributed to Agile Infrastructure, which provides Infrastructure as a Service (IaaS) for CERN's OpenStack-based cloud.
+Before joining Columbia, I was a member of the European Organization for Nuclear Research (CERN), where I contributed to Agile Infrastructure.
 Some distinguished former colleagues made these interesting presentations: Configuration Management and CERN's OpenStack Cloud.

 My alma mater is the National and Kapodistrian University of Athens (UOA), Department of Informatics and Telecommunications.
 I worked there with Alex Delis from Management of Data, Information & Knowledge group and with Mema Roussopoulos from the Distributed Systems Lab.